 Best with Air Fryer: Cuisinart TOA-65 Digital Air Fryer Toaster Oven

-What We Don’t Like: Top of the interior can be tricky to clean
+What We Don’t Love: Top of the interior can be tricky to clean

 If air frying is your main goal, along with the ability to toast and bake, then this Cuisinart Digital Air Fryer Toaster Oven is for you.
 This model features an 1800-watt motor and a 0.6-cubic-foot interior, which translates to air frying up to 3 pounds of food, toast 6 bagel halves, or fit a 12-inch pizza.